 Questions we hear most often from clients at the early stages of planning.

-A bespoke media wall starts from £7,000.
+Ask a questionA bespoke media wall starts from £7,000.
 This covers custom cabinetry built to your room dimensions, concealed cabling and LED lighting.
 A full-width floor-to-ceiling installation with integrated fireplace typically ranges from £10,000 to £20,000 depending on size and materials.
 All quotes are fixed price with no hidden costs.

 Floor-to-ceiling builds with integrated cabinetry are consistently the most requested.
 The full-height installation eliminates the gap above lower units that makes them read as furniture rather than architecture.
 Fluted oak panelling combined with a central TV recess is currently one of the most requested treatments we receive.

 In most cases no. Media walls are built against standard partition or solid walls in existing rooms.
 We frame out from the wall surface to create the depth needed for cabinetry, cabling and any fireplace recess.
-The build adds typically 100mm to 350mm of depth to the wall depending on the design.
+The build adds typically 100mm to 350mm of depth depending on the design.
 We assess the wall construction at consultation stage.

 Where to Start